 Because the outcome of the arraignment will affect the next steps in the process and could substantially impact your future, it is recommended to have a skilled attorney by your side.
 A criminal defense lawyer can help you understand your rights and explain the arraignment process so you know what to expect.
 They will advise you on how to plea and what the next steps will be depending on what plea you enter.

 Your lawyer can also answer questions the court asks, which can prevent you from making any incriminating statements that could later be used against you should your case be taken to trial.
 Any mistakes made could hurt your case and potentially result in a conviction with penalties that could affect your freedom.

-Schedule a Free Consultation with The Law Office of Shane Phelps, P.C.
+Schedule a Free Consultation with Shane Phelps Law.

-If you were charged with an offense, contact our skilled team at The Law Office of Shane Phelps, P.C.
+If you were charged with an offense, contact our skilled team at Shane Phelps Law.
 We have decades of combined experience helping individuals through the criminal process and have been successful at getting charges reduced or dropped.
 Our attorneys will work closely with you to gain an in-depth understanding of your circumstances and will begin developing a strategic legal defense to meet your unique needs.